Alfresco/docs-alfresco/intelligence-services/latest/config/textract.md

 Use this information to configure the repository files needed for a custom Textract model.

-The following files must be mounted in the Alfresco repository Docker container.
+The following files must be mounted in the repository Docker container.

 ### Custom AI content model context